jesuserro/obsigen/README.md

-# Obsidian Sample Plugin
+# Obsigen

-This is a sample plugin for Obsidian (<https://obsidian.md>).
+Just another customized Digital Garden based on Obsidian. (<https://obsidian.md>).

 This project uses Typescript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.